oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

  2. He performs a regular OAuth authorization process with the legitimate client on his device.
  3. The attacker injects the stolen authorization code in the response of the authorization server to the legitimate client.
+Since this response is passing through the attacker's device, the attacker can use any tool that can intercept and manipulate the authorization response to this end.
+The attacker does not need to control the network.
- 4. The client sends the code to the authorization server's token endpoint, along with client id, client secret and actual `redirect_uri`.
+ 4. The legitimate client sends the code to the authorization server's token endpoint, along with the client's client ID, client secret and actual `redirect_uri`.
- 5. The authorization server checks the client secret, whether the code was issued to the particular client and whether the actual redirect URI matches the `redirect_uri` parameter (see [@!RFC6749]).
+ 5. The authorization server checks the client secret, whether the code was issued to the particular client, and whether the actual redirect URI matches the `redirect_uri` parameter (see [@!RFC6749]).
- 6. If all checks succeed, the authorization server issues access and other tokens to the client, so now the attacker is able to impersonate the legitimate user.
+ 6. All checks succeed and the authorization server issues access and other tokens to the client.
+The attacker has now associated his session with the legitimate client with the victim's resources and/or identity.

 ### Discussion
-Obviously, the check in step (5.) will fail if the code was issued to another client id, e.g., a client set up by the attacker.
+Obviously, the check in step (5.) will fail if the code was issued to another client ID, e.g., a client set up by the attacker.
 The check will also fail if the authorization code was already redeemed by the legitimate user and was one-time use only.